 My family is small but of utmost important to me.
-There is NOTHING I like better than having my son, Duncan, home with his sweet partner, Robin.
-Duncan loves to cook and bake and it seems that no matter who’s house he is in, the kitchen is where I can find him regularly whipping up something delicious to share.
+There is NOTHING I like better than having my son home.
+He loves to cook and bake and it seems that no matter who’s house he is in, the kitchen is where I can find him regularly whipping up something delicious to share.
 Sharing meals with friends and family is right at the top of my list of “Best Of”s.

 This year I’ll be bringing Greta, my new four-legged friend home to Pie Cottage.
 I have Annie Cobb to thank here.
 Annie had tried for two years to schedule a private 2-day pie and baking weekend for herself and some friends.
 It ended up being an Art of the Pie Workshop that she brought her hubby Michael to.

 During the hours we spent together, we realized that there was a heck of lot more going on here than just pie.
 I shared with them the story of my dog Lady who I still miss dearly.
 And, at the end of the class, they promised to find me my dog and train her for me.
 And that is just what is happening!